 Summary: This collection of materials on teacher inquiry was developed for a 2003 NWP Teacher Inquiry Communities Network online conference.
-A highly useful resource for anyone who engages in or facilitates inquiry projects, the collection contains extensive and practical information on engaging in teacher inquiry, including definitions, forms of inquiry, process, dissemination/publication, support, and more.
+A valuable resource for teachers who engage in or facilitate inquiry projects, the collection contains extensive and practical information on engaging in teacher inquiry including definitions, along with forms and processes of inquiry, dissemination/publication and support.

 Original Date of Publication: October 2004

 In March 2003, the NWP Teacher Inquiry Communities (TIC) Network hosted this online conference with Jeffrey Wilhelm and Tanya Baker, which focused on many facets of teacher inquiry.